Temple car

-Temple cars or Temple chariots are used to carry representations of Hindu deities around the streets of the temple on festival days.
-These chariots are generally manually pulled by the devotees of the deity.
+Temple cars or Temple chariots (Tamil:திருத்தேர்) romanized tiruttēr are used to carry representations of Hindu deities around the streets of a temple on festival days.
+These chariots are generally manually pulled by the devotees of the deity, or by the priests and other staff of the temple.

 As of 2004, the Indian state Tamil Nadu had 515 wooden carts, 79 of which needed repairs.
 Annamalaiyar Temple, Tiruvannamalai, Chidambaram Natarajar Temple are among the temples that possess these huge wooden chariots for regular processions.

-The Natarajar Temple celebrates the chariot festival twice a year; once in the summer (Aani Thirumanjanam, which takes place between June and July) and another in winter (Marghazhi Thiruvaadhirai, which takes place between December and January).
+The Natarajar Temple, in Tamil Nadu, India, celebrates the chariot festival twice a year; once in the summer (Aani Thirumanjanam, which takes place between June and July) and another in winter (Marghazhi Thiruvaadhirai, which takes place between December and January).
 Lord Krishna of Udupi has five temple cars, namely Brahma ratha (the largest), Madya ratha (medium), kinyo (small), and the silver and gold rathas.

+The Jagannath Rath Yatra is a grand festival celebrated annually in Puri, Odisha.
+The festival commemorates the ceremonial journey of Lord Jagannath, his brother Balabhadra, and his sister Subhadra from the main Jagannath Temple to the Gundicha Temple in massive wooden chariots.

 The size of the largest temple cars inspired the Anglo-Indian term Juggernaut (from Jagannath), signifying a tremendous, virtually unstoppable force or phenomenon.